intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-attachments.md

 ---
-title: Case attachments with folder view
+title: Case Attachments With Folder View
 layout: docs
 category: Unity 7
 ---
-# Description
+# Overview

 *content to be added*